DAVFoundation/dav-js/CONTRIBUTING.md

 ### Reporting Bugs

 Bugs are tracked as [GitHub issues](https://github.com/DAVfoundation/dav-js/issues).
-If you found a bug with xplore, the quickest way to get help would be to look through existing open and closed [GitHub issues](https://github.com/DAVfoundation/dav-js/issues?q=is%3Aissue).
+If you found a bug with `dav-js`, the quickest way to get help would be to look through existing open and closed [GitHub issues](https://github.com/DAVfoundation/dav-js/issues?q=is%3Aissue).
 If the issue is already being discussed and hasn't been resolved yet, you can join the discussion and provide details about the problem you are having.
 If this is a new bug, please open a [new issue](https://github.com/DAVfoundation/dav-js/issues/new).

 When you are creating a bug report, please include as much detail as possible.